 Expect the unexpected when travelling with teenagers

-As we step off the the train with luggage in tow, my youngest turns to me and asks, “have you got my mobile phone?”
+As we step off the train with luggage in tow, my youngest turns to me and asks, “have you got my mobile phone?”

 “No,” I reply.
 “You have it don’t you?”

-Standing at the station with all of the luggage – it was almost comical – except I wasn’t laughing.
+A solitary figure, standing surrounded by too many bags – it was almost comical – except I wasn’t laughing.